reverendlovejoy43782/icp-hackathon-24-2/README.md

 ## We need a Bitcoin-inspired version of Google Maps as a public good
 Our understanding of the world’s surface increasingly comes from “second layers” like Google Maps.
-These layers are used by humans, cars, and other devices for navigation.
+These layers are used by humans, cars, and other devices for decision making and navigation.

 ### Map apps lack data for important geo decisions
 Current platforms inform decisions like “where to eat?” or “where to buy?”
 However, they lack the information needed to decide “where to move,” “where to avoid due to high crime rates,” or “which neighborhood most needs public health measures.”
 These decisions require data on pollution rates over time, flood or hurricane probabilities, and crime rates in specific areas.
 Furthermore, current second layers do not provide a way to communicate value directly tied to a location.
 This would enable compensating users for improving an area or donating to victims of a natural catastrophe in a specific region.